dominikknafelj/tetris/README.md

 # Tetris

-A classic Tetris game implemented in Rust using the GGEZ game engine.
+A Rust implementation of the classic Tetris game using the ggez game framework.

 ## Features